 Take a large bowl and mash the strawberries.
 Now take a heavy bottom saucepan and mix together mashed strawberries, lemon juice, and sugar.
 Stir over low heat to dissolve sugar.
 When the sugar is dissolved increase the heat to high and bring the mixture to boil.
 Stir and boil until the mixture reaches 220F.
 Cool it and transfer into an airtight jar.
 Refrigerate for one day and serve.

-Why do you put lemon juice in strawberry jam?
+Why do you put lemon juice in a strawberry jam?

 The lemon juice lowers the pH of the jam mixture, which also neutralizes those negative charges on the strands of pectin, so they can now assemble into a network that will “set” your jam